 - Instant Pot, optional

-- 2 medium Red onions, peeled and cut in half lengthways
+- 2 medium Red onion, peeled and cut in half lengthways

 - 6 cloves Garlic, crushed